-On Lewis I visited the Calanais Stones, also at a quiet time, although there was a workman tidying the ground around the stones.
-I had to wait some time to capture this image just as he disappeared behind one of the stones.
+On Lewis, I visited the Calanais Stones, also at a quiet time, although there was a workman tidying the ground around the stones.
+I had to wait sometime to capture this image just as he disappeared behind one of the stones.
 Can you guess which one?

 Nearby on the exposed Atlantic coast is Garenin or Na Gearrannan, a crofting township.
 Today the village is most famous for the Blackhouse Village, which consists of 9 restored traditional thatched cottages.
 These houses were the last group of blackhouses to be inhabited in the Western Isles.
 Beyond the houses is a beautiful bay with wonderfully coloured stones, which again I had to myself with most visitors preferring to look round the museum and take a snack in the cafe.
 Just the way I like it.

 Moving on now to Pobull Fhinn, from the legendary hero Fionn MacCumhaill, the mythical hunter and warrior of Irish legend, a stone circle on the Isle of North Uist.
 This Gaelic name can be translated into English as Finns People, Fingal People or the White People.
 It is sometimes known locally as Sornach Coir Fhinn or the ring of Fingals Furnace.
-The jagged shapes of the stones stand so prominent against Loch Langais, Loch Eport, and Eaval.
-For once I did not have blue skies but for this location the dramatic grey sky seems more appropriate.
+The jagged shapes of the stones stand so prominently against Loch Langais, Loch Eport, and Eaval.
+For once I did not have blue skies but for this location, the dramatic grey sky seems more appropriate.

-And finally on this virtual return visit to the Outer Hebrides, I am on South Uist at the very bottom of the island overlooking the Sound of Eriksay with Eriskay in the background and on reflection an area where I wish I had spent more time.
-Certainly a wonderful view which makes me want to go back there one day.
+And finally, on this virtual return visit to the Outer Hebrides, I am on South Uist at the very bottom of the island overlooking the Sound of Eriksay with Eriskay in the background and on reflection an area where I wish I had spent more time.
+Certainly, a wonderful view which makes me want to go back there one day.
 You would think that you were in the Caribbean not on the extreme edges of the British Isles.

 I hope you have enjoyed my reminisces and I have tempted you to find out more about experiencing life on the edge yourself.
-Look out for my next revisit to the Hebrides, when I hope to have found some new images of the Inner Hebrides such as the Isles of Skye, Mull, Iona and Islay.
+Look out for my next revisit to the Hebrides, when I hope to have found some new images of the Inner Hebrides such as the Isles of Skye, Mull, Iona, and Islay.